y3owk1n/undo-glow.nvim/README.md

 > Animation is disabled by default, you can turn it on with `animation.enabled = true`.

 > [!warning]
-> Note that `animation.window_scope` is using neovim experimental options in extmark, which is `scope`.
-I am not sure which version did the `scope` option added, but I am using v0.10.4 and it is working fine for me.
-You can run `:checkhealth undo-glow` and it will tell you if `scope` is available or not.
+> Note that `animation.window_scope` is using neovim experimental API, both stable and nightly are using different API for it to work.

 ```lua
 ---Animation type aliases.